awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

 **Note**
 In some cases, users might be unable to reconnect when they log in again\.
 If this behavior occurs, they must close and restart the WorkSpaces client application, and then try to log in again\.

-## Disassociate a Connection Alias from a Directory<a name="cross-region-redirection-disassociate-connection-alias"></a>
+## Disassociate a connection alias from a directory<a name="cross-region-redirection-disassociate-connection-alias"></a>

 Only the account that owns a directory can disassociate a connection alias from the directory\.